Driving Bans & Penalty Points and How to Avoid Them

 Most low-level motoring offences carry penalty points.
 However, the court also has the discretion to impose a period of disqualification if it sees fit.
 This disqualification is an alternative to penalty points, rather than in addition to it.

-Ordinarily, a disqualification is seen a more severe punishment than penalty points.
+Ordinarily, a disqualification is seen as a more severe punishment than penalty points.
 However, there are occasions when a short period of disqualification is preferable to points.
 For example, if you are a new driver who is facing 6 points for driving without insurance, you may prefer a ban to avoid DVLA revoking your licence.

 The decision to impose a ban rather than points is entirely at the court’s discretion; it is not your choice.
 You must put forward an argument to convince the court that it should exercise its discretion.
 You are effectively asking the court to go against the new driver legislation, so you must prepare your argument carefully.